-- the strength of the employer's covenant and how this may change in the near/medium future; - the agreed journey plan and employer contributions; - the Closed Fund's long-term and shorter-term funding targets; - the strength of the buy-in insurer's covenant; - the Closed Fund's liability profile; - the Closed Fund's cash flow and target return requirements; and - the level of expected return and expected level of risk (as measured by Value at Risk ("VaR")).
+- the agreed journey plan; - the Closed Fund's long-term and shorter-term funding targets; - the strength of the buy-in insurer's covenant; - the Closed Fund's liability profile; - the Closed Fund's cash flow and target return requirements; and - the level of expected return and expected level of risk (as measured by Value at Risk ("VaR")).

-As at 31 December 2022 the 1 year 90% VaR of the investment strategy outlined in s4.2 above was around £5m.
-This means that there is a 1 in 10 chance that the Closed Fund's Reserve Assets will fall in value by around £5m or more over a one-year period.
+As at 30 June 2024, prior to the complete disinvestment from equities, the 1 year 90% VaR of the investment strategy outlined in s4.2 above was around £4m.
+This means that there is a 1 in 10 chance that the Closed Fund's Reserve Assets will fall in value by around £4m or more over a one-year period.